 · additional teaching staff to develop the outcomes of children who have been identified as needing ‘catch up’ in their learning across the school in reading and specific groups in writing and maths either as part of interventions or regular tuition or emotional support.

 There are two broad aims for ‘catch up’ at Robertswood:

-· attainment outcomes at end of 2020-21 for all year groups will be at least in line with those nationally and with Buckinghamshire schools
+· attainment outcomes at end of the year will be at least in line with those nationally.

 · the mental health needs of pupils are met and supported by the school

 Working through well sequenced, purposeful learning outcomes.
 Where appropriate, lessons will be adapted to focus on missed objectives and to consolidate the basics.
 Teachers will use knowledge organisers to pre-teach vocabulary and concepts.
 Other strategies will include modelling and instant feedback to support accelerated learning.

 Focus on consolidation of basic skills.
 The core skills which enable successful learning will require increased curriculum time across all year groups.
 These include, for example: